utah-cs4470-sp25/class/spec.md

 message must be displayed that begins with the text `[abort]`.
 Run-time errors include:

-- an integer division or modulus operation by zero[^1]
+- an integer division or modulus operation by zero
+  * Floating-point divisions and modulus operations with zero right-hand arguments are not erroneous; they return NaN.

 - out-of-bounds array access

 - `sum` or `array` with non-positive bounds

 - any failing assertion

-[^1]: Note that floating-point divisions and modulus operations with
-      zero right-hand arguments are not erroneous: they return NaN.

 Or they may be *external* errors: